Serisium/Shinewave/README.md

 	git clone git@github.com:GGreenwood/BlinkCube.git

 To build the project, just run `make`, or `make flash` to build and program.
-You`ll probably need to chance the `PROGRAMMER` line in `Makefile` in order to program it directly.
+You'll probably need to chance the `PROGRAMMER` line in `Makefile` in order to program it directly.

 ## Wiring